What you need to sell your arts and crafts online: Pricing your art products online, for Native American visual artists and craftspeople

 E-commerce for Native American artists & craftspeople webinar series 2022 signature graphic

-Native American, Alaska Native, and Native Hawaiian visual artists and craftspeople face unique challenges with the shift to online sales and continued limits on attendance at local arts and crafts fairs.
-Learn how to develop and expand your e-commerce presence.
+Native American, Alaska Native, and Native Hawaiian visual artists and craftspeople faced unique challenges with the shift to online sales and limits on attendance at local arts and crafts fairs.
+This webinar series explored how to develop and expand your e-commerce presence.

-This program was the fourth in a series of monthly webinars held the second Thursday of each month through December 2022.
-All of the programs feature speakers with extensive experience in the business of selling Native American arts and crafts, from both the private and public sectors.
+This program was the fourth in a series of monthly webinars held throughout 2022.
+All of the programs featured speakers with extensive experience in the business of selling Native American arts and crafts, from both the private and public sectors.

 The four “Ps” of a marketing plan are product, price, promotion, and place.
 This month’s program focused on the second of those: How to price visual arts and crafts products in the online Native American arts market.
 Experienced presenters explored: